LeahVictoriaIsMyName/Linux-On-Android/README.md

 #### Summary

-- **Termux Native:** Simple and lightweight, but with limited capabilities compared to full Linux distributions.
+- **Termux:** Simple and lightweight, but with limited capabilities compared to full Linux distributions.
-- **Proot-Distro:** Allows running full Linux distributions without root access, but may have some limitations.
+- **Rootless:** Allows running full Linux distributions without root access, but may have some limitations.
 - **Chroot:** Provides a more isolated environment but requires more complex setup and additional tools.

 Consider your requirements and preferences when choosing the Linux environment for your Android device.